Best mirrorless cameras in 2024: Canon, Nikon, Sony and more

 Don't buy it if:

-❌ You want a full-frame camera: this is an APS-C camera.
+❌ You want a full-frame camera: This is an APS-C.

-❌ You shoot sports photography: we thought the buffer speed could be better, so it wouldn't be the best option for fast-action photography.
+❌ You shoot sports photography: We thought the buffer speed could be better, so it's not the best option for fast-action photography.

 The bottom line

-🔎 The Canon EOS R7 is the most advanced crop-sensor camera from Canon that is inexpensive and has pro-grade autofocus. ★★★★½
+🔎 The Canon EOS R7 is the most advanced crop-sensor camera from Canon.
+It's relatively inexpensive and has pro-grade autofocus. ★★★★½

-Functionality: This isn't a camera for super high-speed shooting — if that's what you need, we'd recommend taking a look at the Canon EOS R3 instead.
-That's because of the R7's buffer-clearing speeds and the fact it's incompatible with the fastest cards.
+Functionality: This isn't a camera for super high-speed shooting — if that's what you need, we'd recommend taking a look at the Canon EOS R3 instead — because of its buffer-clearing speeds and the fact it's incompatible with the fastest cards.
 But outside of photographing high-octane sports, the R7 will provide you with just about every feature you'd expect in a full frame camera, but at a much more palatable price.

 If you're into videography or vlogging, you'll appreciate this camera's fantastic autofocus and eye tracking capabilities.
 We also love that there's no video record limit.
 It's worth noting, however, that since Canon is relatively new to the APS-C mirrorless camera game, there are few lens options available, particularly those that are small and lightweight enough for vlogging.
 We'd expect more to arrive in the next couple of years, though.